 Buildings policies also usually include outbuildings, for example, garages or sheds, but it’s important to check with your insurer exactly what’s covered under your policy.

-Contents insurance covers your possessions, for example, your TV, furniture or clothes.
+Contents insurance covers your possessions, for example, your TV, jewellery, furniture or clothes.
 In other words, items you’d take with you if you moved house.

 We treat carpets as contents, even though they’re often fitted.
 Although most people would probably leave their fitted carpets behind when moving home, fitted carpets can be taken up relatively easily and re-laid.
 It’s the fact they’re transportable that means they’re covered under contents.